-Kevin Zanelotti, Ph.D., Associate Professor of Philosophy; Chair, Division of Humanities kzanelotti@mckendree.edu; (618) 537-6896
+Kevin Zanelotti, PhD, Associate Professor of Philosophy; Chair, Division of Humanities kzanelotti@mckendree.edu; (618) 537-6896

-■ Major: 33 hours■ Minor: 16 hours

-All courses for the major/minor must be completed with a grade of a C- or higher.
+- Major: 39 hours - Minor: 15 hours - Major/minor GPA required for graduation: 2.25 - All courses for the major/minor must be completed with a grade of a Cor higher.

-- Complete two semesters of a single foreign language or equivalent - Capstone: Students complete a capstone experience, which includes an Independent Study focusing on the profession of philosophy in addition to capstone activities such as leading discussions in 300-level courses.
+- Complete two semesters of a single foreign language or equivalent - Capstone: Students complete a capstone experience, which includes an independent Study focusing on the profession of philosophy in addition to capstone activities such as leading discussions in 300-level courses.